Richard Evans (Maine politician)

 Richard Evans is an American physician and politician from Maine.
-Evans, a Democrat, has served in the Maine House of Representatives since 2020.
+Evans, a Democrat, served in the Maine House of Representatives from 2020 to 2022, representing the 120th district.
 He is a surgeon at Northern Light Mayo Hospital in Dover-Foxcroft, Maine.
 He is African-American and became the first Democrat to represent the overwhelmingly white district in 30 years.
-He serves as a member on the Joint Committee on Health Coverage, Insurance and Financial Services.
+He served as a member on the Joint Committee on Health Coverage, Insurance and Financial Services.

 Growing up in a poor part of Houston, Texas, Evans earned a Bachelor of Science in Microbiology and Chemistry from Howard University and a Doctorate of Medicine from Thomas Jefferson University's Jefferson Medical College.

+Evans won a closely divided three-way race in 2020 over Independent incumbent Norm Higgins and Republican Chad Perkins, receiving 1,631 votes to Perkins' 1,520 and Higgins' 1,419.
+He was the only Democrat to flip a State House seat in the 2020 election, which saw the Democrats lose nine seats.

+He was defeated for re-election in the overwhelmingly Republican district, now numbered District 31 following redistricting, in 2022.
+Perkins was again the Republican nominee.
+Unlike in 2020, there was no Independent candidate, and Perkins dispatched Evans 2,108–1,754 in the rematch.

+In 2024, Evans ran for the Maine Senate in the 4th district.
+He was defeated by incumbent Republican Stacey Guerin,15,267 votes to 7,926.